 Your spouse betrayed you.
 It’s a dark time.
 Maybe the company made cutbacks and you were laid off.
 Someone becomes severely ill – a dark time.
 These things numb us.
 Divorce?
 A child broke your heart.
 We lose a loved one.
 A mother has a miscarriage – dark time.
 Your spouse has mental issues such as Alzheimer’s.
 After years, someone walked out of a relationship and left you.
 It’s a dark time.
 We all go through dark times, and the list is endless.

 It’s easy to become discouraged and give up on God, give up on your dreams, and give up on life in dark times.
 It’s easy to become depressed.
-It’s because we allow the dark time to use us as we don’t use the dark times.
+Also it’s because we allow the dark time to use us as we don’t use the dark times.

 In our series titled “It’s Not Right!” we saw some interesting scriptures.